-We are an externally managed non-diversified closed-end management investment company that has elected to be regulated as a BDC under the 1940 Act.
+We are an externally managed non-diversified closed-end management investment company that has elected to be treated as a BDC under the 1940 Act.
 We are managed by Capitala Investment Advisors, and Capitala Advisors Corp. provides the administrative services necessary for us to operate.
 We were formed to continue and expand the business of the Legacy Funds by making additional investments to the extent permitted by the SBA, as well as to make investments in portfolio companies directly at the Capitala Finance level.
-We expect that the investments we make at the Capitala Finance level will typically be similar to the investments we make through the Legacy Funds.
+We do not expect that the investments we make through the Legacy Funds will be materially different from the investments we make at the Capitala Finance level.
 We are an "emerging growth company" within the meaning of the JOBS Act, and as such are subject to reduced public company reporting requirements.

-We invest primarily in traditional mezzanine, senior subordinated and unitranche debt, as well as senior and second-lien loans and, to a lesser extent, equity securities issued by lower and traditional middle-market companies.
+We invest primarily in traditional mezzanine, senior subordinated and unitranche debt, as well as senior and second-lien loans and, to a lesser extent, equity securities issued by smaller and lower middle-market companies.
 We target companies in a diverse range of industries with a focus on the business services, manufacturing, consumer and retail, energy and healthcare industries, in which we believe we have particular expertise.
 These companies typically will have sufficient cash flow to cover debt service and, to a lesser extent, tangible and intangible assets available as collateral and security against our loan.
 We believe this provides us with an attractive risk-adjusted return profile, while protecting principal and increasing the likelihood of repayment.